-When she started her first role as a manager at Facebook, Julie had very little experience under her belt and she describes what she thought a manager’s job was:
+When she started her first role as a manager at Facebook, Zhuo had very little experience under her belt and she describes what she thought a manager’s job was:

 - have meetings with reports to help them solve their problems,